jeokrohn/wxc_callcontrol/README.md

 To avoid installing ngrok locally instead the bot can run in Docker.
 To start the bot use: `docker-compose up`.

 The required Docker images are then built/downloaded before starting a bot container and an ngrok container.

+To monitor webhook messages point browser to localhost:4040 when ngrok is running (either directly ot the ngrok Docker container).